Entry requirements

 Degree grades

-Clinical psychology courses are doctoral level degrees so you need to show that you have a sound academic foundation for doctoral level work.
-Courses are therefore primarily looking for applicants with a 1st class or 2:1.
+Clinical psychology courses are doctoral degrees so you need a strong academic basis for doctoral level work.
+Courses are therefore mainly looking for applicants with a 1st class or 2:1.

 Some courses consider applicants with a 2:2 but they often ask for further evidence of academic ability e.g. an academically demanding masters degree.